Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 Experts weigh in

-“If you believe there is a threat that warrants blocking off the street to vehicles but allows pedestrians, then you need to do it and resource it properly,” Dr. Rodger Shanahan, a Middle East analyst and author of “Islamic State in Australia,” told CNN over the phone on Friday.
+“If you believe there is a threat that warrants blocking off the street to vehicles but allows pedestrians, then you need to do it and resource it properly,” Rodger Shanahan, a Middle East analyst and author of “Islamic State in Australia,” told CNN on Friday.

 Shanahan added that stationing a single police vehicle at the top of the street was “obviously insufficient” and authorities should have deployed a variety of security protocols, like mechanical barricades on main routes and vehicles on minor routes.